woohoolabs/yin/README.md

  * Provides information about the "links" member of the current document.
  *
  * The method returns a new Links schema object if you want to provide linkage data
- * for the document or null if the section should be omitted from the response.
+ * for the document or null if the member should be omitted from the response.
  *
  * @return \WoohooLabs\Yin\JsonApi\Schema\Links|null
  */